-Header fields ("general-header", "request-header", "response-header", and "entity-header") follow the same generic header format as that given in Section 3.1 of RFC 822 [25].
+Header fields ("general-header", "request-header", "response-header", and "entity-header") follow the same generic header format as that given in Section 3.1 of RFC 822 [26].
 Each header field consists of a name followed by a colon (":") and the field value.
 Field names are case-insensitive.
 The field value MAY be preceded by any amount of leading white space (LWS), though a single space (SP) is preferred.
 Header fields can be extended over multiple lines by preceding each extra line with at least one SP or horizontal tab (HT).
 Applications MUST follow HTTP "common form" when generating these constructs, since there might exist some implementations that fail to accept anything beyond the common forms.

 message-header = field-name ":" [field-value] CRLF

 field-name = token

-field-value = (field-content | LWS)
+field-value = (field-content LWS)

-field-content = <the OCTETs making up the field-value
+field-content = <the field-value<="" making="" octets="" td="" the="" up=""></the>

 and consisting of either TEXT-UTF8

 or combinations of token,

 separators, and quoted-string>